toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Paid in Full Credit Card Assist

-Highlights credit card category balances with a yellow warning if the balance of the category does not match the account balance.
+Highlights credit card category balances with a yellow warning and adds an alert icon next to the account if the balance of the category does not match the account balance.
 Adds a button to the Inspector to rectify the difference.

 ## Show Available After Savings